muratkeremozcan/prod-ready-serverless/notes.md

       statements:
         - Effect: Allow
           Action:
-            - "xray:PutTraceSegments"
+            - 'xray:PutTraceSegments'
-            - "xray:PutTelemetryRecords"
+            - 'xray:PutTelemetryRecords'
-          Resource: "*"
+          Resource: '*'
 ```

 This enables X-Ray tracing for all the functions in this project.
+Normally, when
-Normally, when you enable X-Ray tracing in the **provider.tracing** the Serverless framework would add these permissions for you automatically.
-However, since we're using the **serverless-iam-roles-per-function** plugin, these additional permissions are not passed along...
+you enable X-Ray tracing in the **provider.tracing** the Serverless framework
+would add these permissions for you automatically.
+However, since we're using
+the **serverless-iam-roles-per-function** plugin, these additional permissions
+are not passed along...

- So far, the best workaround I have found, short of fixing the plugin to do it automatically, is to add this blob back to the **provider** section and tell the plugin to inherit these shared permissions in each function's IAM role.
+So far, the best workaround I have found, short of fixing the plugin to do it
+automatically, is to add this blob back to the **provider** section and tell the
+plugin to inherit these shared permissions in each function's IAM role.

- To do that, we need the functions to inherit the permissions from this default IAM role.
+To do that, we need the functions to inherit the permissions from this default
+IAM role.

 3. Modify **serverless.yml** to add the following to the **custom** section: